bennofs/pytango/doc/itango.rst

 ITango is a PyTango CLI based on IPython_.
 It is designed to be used as an IPython profile.

-ITango is available since PyTango 7.1.2
+ITango is available since PyTango 7.1.2 and has been moved to a separate project since PyTango 9.2.0: `itango <https://pypi.python.org/pypi/itango`_.

 You can start ITango by typing on the command line::